riatelab/cartography/README.md

 ## Demo

+* You can access the code used to create the cartographic mix [here](https://gist.github.com/rCarto/ef52aa4e96a7b628956fbf531143ae68).

-This script creates a map of symbols that are proportional to values of a first variable and colored to reflect the discretization of a second variable.
+* This script creates a map of symbols that are proportional to values of a first variable and colored to reflect the discretization of a second variable.

 ```r